-The Director found that the Petitioner qualifies as a member of the professions holding an advanced degree.
+The Director found that the Petitioner qualified for the underlying EB-2 visa classification.
 The remaining issue to be determined is whether the Petitioner has established that a waiver of the requirement of a job offer, and thus a labor certification, would be in the national interest.
-For the reasons discussed below, we agree with the Director that the Petitioner has not sufficiently demonstrated the national importance of his proposed endeavor under the first prong of the Dhanasar analytical framework.